-The Group prevents all staff from accepting gifts or entertainments worth more than US$200 without prior approval from both the compliance officer/general counsel and the chief executive officer.
+The Group prevents all staff from accepting gifts or entertainments worth more than US$100 without prior approval from both the compliance officer/general counsel and the chief executive officer.

 Further details on these policies are available on written request by email at email@example.com

-In July 2010, the Financial Reporting Council published a Stewardship Code (the “Code”) which sets out indicative good practice for fund management entities when dealing with companies in which they have invested.
-The Code was revised in September 2012.
+In January 2020, the Financial Reporting Council published a revised Stewardship Code (the “Code”) which sets out indicative good practice for fund management entities when dealing with companies in which they have invested.
 To the extent that the Group acts as a fund manager, it is its policy to comply with the Code, save where such compliance is irrelevant or not appropriate bearing in mind the size and nature of the business undertaken by the Group.